yuvipanda/example-inherit-from-earthscope-image/README.md

 5. Tests inside the `image-tests/` directory are also run on each PR, allowing for more fine-grained tests - either as `pytest` tests or as jupyter notebooks that must reproduce exactly.
 This helps catch issues with version upgrades breaking your instructional code.
 The tests are invoked as part of the [`jupyterhub/repo2docker` action](https://github.com/jupyterhub/repo2docker-action).
 See [here](https://github.com/jupyterhub/repo2docker-action#testing-the-built-image#testing-the-built-image) for more details.
-6. When a PR is merged, the image is built and pushed to [quay.io](https://quay.io/repository/yuvipanda/example-inherit-from-community-image?tab=info)
+6. If you set up `./.github/build.yaml` correctly, on merging a PR, the image is built and pushed to a repository on quay.io.
+You can use any other docker registry as you wish.